-Safeguarding: The council embraces its responsibility to develop, implement and monitor policies and procedures to safeguard the welfare of children and vulnerable adults.
-The council uses comprehensive safeguarding policies which all staff and councillors work within.
-The council works within multi-agency partnerships to protect and safeguard children and vulnerable adults.
+Safeguarding: The Council embraces its responsibility to develop, implement and monitor policies and procedures to safeguard the welfare of children and vulnerable adults.
+The Council uses comprehensive safeguarding policies which all staff and councillors work within.
+The Council works within multi-agency partnerships to protect and safeguard children and vulnerable adults.

-Confidential Reporting Code (Whistle Blowing Policy): The council encourages all of its employees, customers and other business partners to report any concerns related to the direct activities or the supply chains of the organisation.
+Confidential Reporting Code (Whistle Blowing Policy): The Council encourages all of its employees, customers and other business partners to report any concerns related to the direct activities or the supply chains of the organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-The council's Whistleblowing Policy is designed to make it easy to make disclosures without fear of retaliation.
+The Council's Whistleblowing Policy is designed to make it easy to make disclosures without fear of retaliation.

-Member and Officer Codes of Conduct: The codes set out in the constitution make it clear to employees and members the actions and behaviour expected of them when representing the council.
-The council strives to maintain the highest standards of conduct and ethical behaviour in all its operations and when managing our supply chain, and any breaches are fully investigated.
+Member and Officer Codes of Conduct: The codes set out in the constitution make it clear to employees and members the actions and behaviour expected of them when representing the Council.
+The Council strives to maintain the highest standards of conduct and ethical behaviour in all its operations and when managing our supply chain, and any breaches are fully investigated.

-Procurement and Contract Rules: The council is committed to ensuring that its suppliers adhere to the highest standards of ethics.
-The council's procurement and contract procedure rules require its contractors to provide confirmation of compliance with the Act.
+Procurement and Contract Rules: The Council is committed to ensuring that its suppliers adhere to the highest standards of ethics.
+The Council's procurement and contract procedure rules ensure that the contractor has complied with the Act.

-Recruitment: The council's recruitment processes are transparent and reviewed regularly.
+Recruitment: The Council's recruitment processes are transparent and reviewed regularly.
 They include robust procedures for vetting new employees, which ensure they are able to confirm their identities and qualifications, and they are paid directly into an appropriate, personal bank account.

-Remuneration and Pay: The council has a pay policy statement which provides transparency with regard to the council's approach to setting the pay of its employees.
+Remuneration and Pay: The Council has a pay policy statement which provides transparency with regard to the council's approach to setting the pay of its employees.
 It operates a Job Evaluation Scheme to ensure that all employees are paid fairly and equitably.
-The council has paid the National Living Wage or higher to its employees since April 2016
+The Council has paid the National Living Wage or higher to its employees since April 2016

-Agency Workers: The council uses only specified, reputable employment agencies to source labour.
+Agency Workers: The Council uses only specified, reputable employment agencies to source labour.
 It verifies the practices of any new agency before accepting workers from that agency.